 Even if you’re not doing a step challenge, use these tips to get more active on a daily basis.
 These tips will also help improve your chances of winning a challenge (awesome if they offer prizes!) or getting a top ranking on the leaderboard.

-Don’t forget to pin this to your favorite Pinterest board for later.
+Don’t forget to click here pin this post “Tips on How to Win a Step Challenge” to your favorite Pinterest board for later.

 1. Re-think Your Daily Activities